 Pitla is a wonder food from the State of Maharashtra.
 It is a vegetarian dish, so ‘down to Earth’ and full of flavor.
 A little twist on the traditional recipe gives it the WOW factor!
+The simplicity of this dish is just stunning and downright comforting.
 Pitla is considered street-food and like a lot of other street-foods, delicious to the core!
-Nitu, thanks for this recipe.

 Prep time: 15 min